 Looking at planning a trip to the Sheikh Zayed Grand Mosque while you’re in Abu Dhabi?

-There are many fabulous reasons why it is the city’s number one attraction.
-However, the first question or concern many tourists have is about the appropriate dress code when entering a religious building in a Muslim country.
+It is the city’s number one attraction for many fabulous reasons.
+However, many tourists’ first question or concern is about the appropriate dress code when entering a religious building in a Muslim country.

-Whilst you should always look to dress respectfully as a tourist in the UAE, religious buildings require particularly strict attention to not only what you are wearing but how you are behaving.
+Whilst you should always look to dress respectfully as a tourist in the UAE, religious buildings require particularly strict attention to what you are wearing and how you behave.

 But fear not!
-If you are not wearing what is deemed as appropriate attire for the Grand Mosque then the right items can be hired (for free) before you enter.
-Here’s how you should look to dress inside the Grand Mosque:
+If you are not wearing the appropriate attire for the Grand Mosque, the necessary items can be purchased before you enter.
+Here’s how you should dress inside the Grand Mosque:

-Dress code for women at the Grand Mosque
+Dress Code for Women at the Abu Dhabi Grand Mosque

 - You must have your arms and legs completely covered.